Nabeshima Station

+Lines

+The station is served by the Nagasaki Main Line, located 28.0 km from the starting point of the line at Tosu.

 Layout

-It is an above ground station with and overpass connecting two platforms (one island platform, one side platform), and three tracks.

-Opposite the station building are the freight facilities.

-Adjacent stations
+The station consists of one island platform and one side platform connected by a footbridge.
+Platform 3 on the island platform, where outbound trains arrive and depart, is used by some direct trains to the Karatsu Line and freight trains during peak loading seasons, as well as for the return trip of the special express "Kamome" trains that depart and arrive at Saga Station during peak passenger seasons.
+The station is unattended.

+Platforms

 History

 Japanese Government Railways (JGR) opened the station as Nabeshima signal box (鍋島信号場, Nabeshima-shingōba) on 1 October 1926 on the existing track of the Nagasaki Main Line.
 On 7 July 1930, the facility was upgraded to a full station and passenger traffic commenced.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.